akhil9650/standard-datasets/README.md

       -Using GBM to reduce MSE value

-#3 Loan Prediction dataset trained using k-Fold Cross Validation
+#3 Loan Prediction dataset using k-Fold Cross Validation

 #4 Insurance Claim Prediction using XGBoost

+#5 Credit Card Fraud detection using RandomForestClassifier and Data Visualisation

+#6 Credit Card Fraud Detection using XGBoost Library